Sketchware-Pro/Sketchware-Pro/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Sketchware Pro
+about: Please report a bug so we can improve Sketchware Pro
 title: ''
 labels: ''
 assignees: ''